top of page

 Does feedback feel like criticism, even when it’s constructive?
 Do neutral comments from managers make you anxious or defensive?
 If setting boundaries at work feels impossible, you might find yourself overcommitting just to keep the peace, only to end up overwhelmed and frustrated.

-Complex trauma often stems from environments where authority figures were unpredictable or controlling.
+Complex trauma often stems from environments where authority figures are unpredictable or controlling.
 As a result, interactions with supervisors can feel like walking a tightrope, triggering feelings of fear or powerlessness.
 This can make it challenging to assert yourself, leading to burnout and resentment.

 2. The perfectionism trap